pymeasure/pymeasure/docs/dev/adding_instruments.rst

 **************************

 If all channel communication is prefixed by a specific command, e.g. :code:`"SOURceA:"` for channel A, you can override the channel's :meth:`insert_id` method.
+That is especially useful, if you have only one channel of that type, e.g. because it defines one function of the instrument vs. another one.

 .. testcode:: with-protocol-tests